SilkRose/Pony/stories/scrap-story/scrap-story.md

 Eventually, they cleared the spot on her other side as well.
 She finished unloading soon after and raised her tailgate before hooking back to her wagon and heading for the outbound scale.
 She made it to the front and waited in line behind the same pegasus that was beside her.

 The pegasus went up to the weigh master and got her ticket and payment before taking her wagon off the scales at the other end.
-[IT WOULD PROBABLY BE EASIER TO CHANGE THE SINGLE PREVIOUS OCCURENCE OF THE FEMININE SINGULAR THIRD PERSON PRONOUN IN RELATION TO THE PEGASUS, BUT IT IS TOO LATE BY NOW] Then, it was Oxide's turn to see how much she made.
+Then, it was Oxide's turn to see how much she made.

 She made it on to the scales and stopped in front of Weight.
 "Hello, how's your day going?"